-COLUMBUS, Ohio -- Here are upcoming events involving Ohio State University’s College of Food, Agricultural, and Environmental Sciences as of Nov.
-21.
+COLUMBUS, Ohio -- Here are upcoming events involving Ohio State University’s College of Food, Agricultural, and Environmental Sciences as of March 21.

 I’ve read the news that the obesity rate among preschoolers has dropped, but that some are skeptical.
 What’s the issue?

 WOOSTER, Ohio -- The Ohio State University Agricultural Technical Institute hosts a talk on “Energy Freedom through Local Solar Co-ops” by Greg Pace, a member of the Clintonville (Ohio) Solar Energy Co-op and a certified photovoltaic installer, on March 25 in Wooster.

 I recently had a physical, and the results of my blood sugar test were a little high.
 Since then, I started examining carbohydrate amounts on Nutrition Facts labels, and am surprised at how many carbs are in one of my favorite foods, black beans.
 Can I fit black beans into a lower-carb diet?

 Other communities can learn from Jefferson County’s experience, researcher says

 CHARDON, Ohio -- The trees in Chardon’s Big Creek Park will still be bare at the end of March.
 And that’s good.

 Does living together before marriage help or hurt a relationship?

 Some of my friends are huge fans of chia seeds.
 Do they really offer so many health benefits, or is it just hype?

 COLUMBUS, Ohio -- A big world calls for a really big class.
 Nearly 300,000 students -- enough to fill Ohio Stadium three times over -- have accessed a massive open online course, or MOOC, on environmental science offered by CFAES.